 Chapter Four: Mascinations

-The man who had until that moment been pacing the dinging metal cell came to sit at the foot of the table Earl was strapped to.
+The man who had until that moment been pacing the dingy metal cell came to sit at the foot of the table Earl was strapped to.
 He motioned the woman away, "thank you Sarita I will finish this."
-He took up the binding of Earls leg and the woman nodded quietly and left.
+He took up the binding of Earl's leg and the woman nodded quietly and left.
 "Thankyou" Earl muttered as she passed, then turned his attention back to the man.
 "I am going to assume sir that the cryogenic process has led to some form of temporary amnesia.
-Ordinarily I would keep you here for observation and think no more of it, stanger things have happened with applied cryogenics.
+Ordinarily I would keep you here for observation and think no more of it, stranger things have happened with applied cryogenics.
 However whilst you were out I had a chance to check the crew manifest.
-Your not on it."
-Earl stared at the man, he was talking whilst calmly finishing the wrapping.
+You're not on it."
+Earl stared at the man, he was talking softly whilst calmly finishing the wrapping never taking his eyes of Earl's leg.
 With a nod of satisfaction he finished, "that should do.
-Now you see with you not being a crew member, I have to worry as to who you are.
-Now I have no doubt your memory will return but so that you feel comfortable resting that leg here I want you to be aware of two things, the first you are in space, with no where to go.
-The second, outside that door is a corridor, along that corridor is this ships bridge, on that bridge is our mutual friend Commander Yang, to whom you shall go if you leave this med bay whilst I am gone.
+Now you see, with you not being a crew member, I have to worry as to who you are.
+Now I have no doubt your memory will return but so that you feel comfortable resting that leg I want you to be aware of two things, the first is that we have departed and you are in space, with nowhere to go.
+The second, outside that door is a corridor, along that corridor is this ship's bridge, on that bridge is our mutual friend Commander Yang, to whom you shall go if you leave this med bay whilst I am gone.
 Understood?"
-Earl nodded mutely, feeling thouraghly sick at the whole affair, a few hours ago things hadn't been quite so complicated.
-"Your name?
+Earl nodded mutely, feeling thoroughly sick at the whole affair, a few hours ago things hadn't been nearly so complicated.
+"Your name.
 You do remember it?"
-"Yeah, its Earl."
+"Yeah, it's Earl."
 Despite himself and the restraints Earl tried to extend a hand.
-Smiling Lal took it and gave it a light shake, "when your memory returns I am sure we shall sort this whole thing out, in the meantime you must rest, press that button to your left if you need anything, Sarita is only next door.
+Smiling Lal took it and gave it a light shake, "when your memory returns I am sure we shall sort this whole thing out, in the meantime you must rest," he placed a small pad in Earls hand, "press that button if you need anything, Sarita is only next door."

-Earl nodded, if nothing else he was better off in the care of this doctor than that evil Commander Yang.
+Earl nodded, if nothing else he was better off in the care of this doctor than that evil Commander.

 She had thought they were in a submarine, but the room before her was the size of an amphitheatre, its high edges filled with banks of green glowing machines that cast their light upon a central stage of enormous trees, surrounded by rows of ferns and other plants, the smell of life was intoxicating.
 "Nature has that effect on the best of us."
-The voice was a quiet one from behind her.
-Liz turned, it belonged to a beautiful woman, two strands of beads tied in her hair was the only distinguishing feature not rendered bland by a facet-less jumpsuit but Liz could see it anyway, she was stunning.
-She moved slowly into the room coming to rest next to Liz, resting on a vine covered railing.
+The voice was the same quiet one from behind her.
+Liz turned quickly, it belonged to a beautiful woman, two strands of beads tied in her hair the only distinguishing feature not rendered bland by a facet-less jumpsuit.
+But Liz could see it anyway, she was stunning.
+She moved slowly into the room coming to a stop next to Liz, resting on a vine covered railing for support.
 She smiled at Liz's evident concern, "little too much sleep," she smiled, "evidently not a problem for my children though."
-She gestured about with a smile, "they were meant to hibernate, it will mean a good deal of work to care for them now they are grown."
-Liz stared at the woman, somehow despite her soft voice and gentle smile Liz believed she would relish the challenge of caring for this giant greenhouse.
+She gestured about with a smile, "they were meant to hibernate too, it will mean a good deal of work to care for them now they are grown."
+Liz stared at the woman, somehow despite her soft voice and gentle smile Liz believed she would relish the challenge of rescuing this overgrown greenhouse.

 They were in amongst the tallest of the trees, beautifully slender pines when Deirdre suddenly rose and turned to her.
-"Don't look now dear, but up at the hatchway is a... colleague of mine.
-Our security chief."
+"Don't look now dear, but up at the hatchway is a... colleague of mine, our security chief."
 Liz gasped, when had she called security?
 She took a couple of steps back from the woman, she had to escape!
 Suddenly Tom and Jonathan and Earl all came rushing back into her head, what had she been thinking playing in this garden whilst they were all out there somewhere.
-Deirdre moved up to her, "now, now don't panic, just tell me your name."
-Liz stared at her, "look I tried to say!" the woman smiled, that infuriatingly welcoming smile, "I know, I know, if nothing else having to train you to use a tool every six year old knows how to handle tells me your not supposed to be here."
+Deirdre moved up to her, "now now, don't panic."
+Liz stared at her, "look I tried to say!" she pleaded, the woman smiled, that infuriatingly welcoming smile, "I know, I know, if nothing else having to train you to use a tool every six year old knows how to handle tells me you're not supposed to be here."
 Liz's heart was racing, what was going on, "then what's happening?"
-The woman moved closer to her, glancing up at the gangway she whispered, "more on that later, but i've seen your a decent girl, and I never thought we were open and fair in selecting crew, everyone should have had a chance to come, not just Morgan Industry's favourites, so i'm going to help you."
+The woman moved closer to her, glancing up at the gangway she whispered conspiratorially, "more on that later, but i've seen you're a decent sort and I never thought we were open and fair in selecting crew, everyone should have had a chance to come, not just Morgan Industry's favourites, so i'm going to help you."

 "Commander!"
-The voice bellowed from the base of the platform the two women now occupied, "your awake, who is that with you?"
+The voice bellowed from the bottom of the high walkway the two women now occupied, "you're awake, who is that with you?"
 Deirdre pushed past her, "my assistant, if you hadn't noticed Yang we're somewhat diverging from planned growth here," she gestured around expansively.
 "Come along now..."
 "Liz" Liz hastily filled in for Deirdre as she suddenly fell silent.
 She could see Yang's scepticism, Deirdre shrugged, "well what do you expect when Morgan insists I take on his corporate vulture graduates, hurry up whatever your name is."
-Liz let her breath escape slowly as she saw the faint smile creep onto Yang's face, "don't let these drones effect you too much my dear."
+Liz let her breath escape slowly as she saw the faint smile creep onto Yang's face, "don't let these drones affect you too much my dear."
 He paused then turned to leave, Liz could have cried for joy, she was all right.
-"Oh and uh, watch out for stowaways, it appears we have saboteurs on board, I will be sending Santiago round to collect everyone's id chips when she has returned from the engine room."
-Liz's heart sank, id chip!
+"Oh and uh, watch out for stowaways, it appears we have saboteurs on board, I will be sending Santiago round to collect everyone's ID chips when she has returned from the engine room."
+Liz's heart sank, ID chip!
 She could almost feel the smile on the man's face as he walked away, she was doomed.

-She followed Deirdre in silence back up a side gantry, away from the man at least.
-"Well that's the next challenge then."
-Deirdre whispered as they neared the top.
-Liz collapsed against a wall, letting the humming machine set in its surface vibrate through her, a soft current of air ran across her face from a vent above her.
-Deirdre turned, "Liz, sorry about this but for now you have to stay on your own, my word is as good as id at least for now, anyone comes, especially Corazon and you tell them I have had it removed, they know my distaste for the things."
+She followed Deirdre in silence back up a muttered as they neared the top.
+Liz collapsed against a wall, letting the humming machine set in its surface vibrate through her, a soft current of air ran across her face from a vent above.
+Deirdre turned, "Liz, sorry about this but for now you have to stay on your own, my word is as good as ID at least for now, anyone comes, especially that Jackal Corazon and you tell them I have had it removed, they know my distaste for the things."
 As she talked she rummaged in another box and turned suddenly, with a flash she jabbed a sharp point into Liz's forearm, Liz yelled and fell to the floor, "and there's the proof, its the best I can do."
 Liz clutched her arm and watched as the woman walked hurriedly in the direction the man had left in, "keep working!"
-She shouted back from the doorway, though whether she meant it or for Yang's benefit she did not know.
+She shouted back from the doorway, though whether she meant it for Yang's benefit or hers she did not know.